 School Culture Shift

-Unleashing the capacity for creativity and innovation school-wide through a set of Construct Foundation managed programs.
+Unleashing the capacity for creativity and innovation school-wide through a set of interrelated professional and leadership development services that engage students, teachers, and principals.

 School Retool for Administrators.
 School Leaders learn and practice a “hack mindset” as they work to develop new structures for deeper learning across their campus.